MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/Update-MgDeviceAppManagementMobileApp.md

 # Update-MgDeviceAppManagementMobileApp

 ## SYNOPSIS
-Update the navigation property mobileApps in deviceAppManagement

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceAppManagementMobileApp](/powershell/module/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagementMobileApp?view=graph-powershell-beta)
+Update the properties of a windowsWebApp object.

 ## SYNTAX